The secret of Apple by Steve Jobs himself

 So I built much of my success in finding these very talented people.
 And they enjoy working together because they have never had the chance to do that before.

 The elitist views of Steve Jobs would have had no success in a Soviet republic.
-In fact it would have inevitably ended in the gulag.
+In fact it would have inevitably ended in a gulag.

 Design is not what you believe: